Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/kblackbox.md

 # KBLACKBOX

  A game of hide and seek.
 Use lasers and markers to guess the location of hidden atoms in the box.

- NOTE: this script includes icons and launchers for the full KDE games suite in just one Appimage (takes 280 MB).
+ This script installs the full and updatable KDE Games suite from JuNest, a lightweight Arch Linux based distribution that allows the creation of disposable and partially isolated GNU/Linux environments within any generic GNU/Linux host OS and without requiring root privileges to install packages.

  USAGE (from the command line):